kids-first/kf-alignment-workflow/docs/KFDRC_SENTIEON_ALIGNMENT_GVCF_WORKFLOW_README.md

 Finally, the metrics collection is done with a series of Sentieon algorithms that match our existing Picard metrics suite.

+Adapter detection is implemented with `fastp` in detection mode on a sampled subset of reads (up to 1M by default).
+This step emits JSON/HTML QC reports and extracts detected R1/R2 adapter sequences used to gate `cutadapt` trimming for paired-end and interleaved inputs.

 | Step                       | KFDRC GATK            | KFDRC Sentieon                    |
 |----------------------------|-----------------------|-----------------------------------|
 | Bam to Read Group (RG) BAM | samtools split        | samtools split                    |